-We evaluated the chemical stability of MUV-11 after immersion of the solid for hours in concentrated solutions of HCl and NaOH(aq) between pH 1 and 14.
-The PXRD of the solids recovered confirm retention the diffraction lines characteristic of the solid together with a partial amorphization of the framework, likely linked to the distortion of interlayer packing interactions by interaction with water (Section S6).
-We also investigated the effect of hydroxamic connectors over the chemical stability of MUV-11 in comparison to other Ti-MOFs based on carboxylate linkers such as terephthalic acid (MIL-125-NH2) and dhtp (NTU-9).
-ICP-MS analysis of the supernatants of the solids after incubation at pH 2 for 24 and 48 h shows negligible metal leaching for MUV-11 (Figure 4b).
-In turn, the concentration of titanium in solution increases with time up to a maximum of 6.3 and 1.3 mg·mL-1 for MIL-125-NH2 and NTU-9, respectively, after 48 h.
-Compared to
+We evaluated the chemical stability of MUV-11 after immersion of the solid for during hours in concentrated solutions of HCl and NaOH(aq) between pH 1 and 14.
+The PXRD of the solids recovered confirm retention the diffraction lines characteristic of the solid together with a partial amorphization of the framework, likely linked to the distortion of interlayer packing interactions by interaction with water (S6).
+We also investigated the effect of hydroxamic connectors over the chemical stability of MUV-11 in comparison to other Ti-MOFs based on carboxylate linkers like terephthalic acid (MIL-125-NH2) and dhtp (NTU-9).
+ICP-MS analysis of the supernatants of the solids after incubation at pH 2 for 24 and 48 hours shows negligible metal leaching for MUV-11 (Figure 4b).
+In turn, the concentration of titanium in solution increases with time up to a maximum of 6.3 and 1.3 mg·mL-1 for MIL-125-NH2 and NTU-9, respectively, after 48 hours (Table S9).
+We presume that the differences in the degradation rates of the solids are controlled by the changes in the stability constants for complex formation, higher for dhtp and bdha as result of the formation of five-membered chelates.
+Anionic hydroxamates are known to form hard oxodonors that bind strongly to Lewis acids, resulting in complexes with remarkably high stability constants.32 Our results confirm that this strong metal joints are capable of preventing chemical degradation to endow MUV-11 with outstanding stability in acid medium.
+It is instead the structural flexibility intrinsic to the interlayer packing in the solid, which directs structural changes for the collapse of this particular framework.